-What does a Telecine Operator do?
+What is a Telecine Operator?

 A Telecine Operator holds a specialized role in the post-production process of filmmaking, bridging the gap between the traditional film and the digital world.
 This technician is responsible for transferring motion picture film into a digital format using telecine equipment, making it possible for the footage to be viewed, edited, and broadcast in various media platforms.
 Telecine Operators must ensure that during the transfer, the integrity and quality of the original film are maintained, while also adjusting color and light to meet the specific aesthetic requirements of the project.